 Do Certain Foods I Eat Impact My Baby’s Spit-Up?

-Yes, certain foods you eat can impact your baby’s spit-up.
-Dairy, caffeine, and spicy foods may contribute to discomfort.
-Try tracking your diet and your baby’s reactions to identify any potential triggers for better feeding experiences.
+Yes, certain foods can affect your baby’s spit-up if you’re breastfeeding.
+Dairy, caffeine, and spicy foods are common culprits.
+Try tracking your diet alongside your baby’s reactions to identify any triggers.

 When Does Spit-Up Typically Decrease in Frequency?